MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - What are the groups of resources in your environment that share configuration characteristics that you will require to be keep consistent?
 - Are there groups of resources that should share a common lifecycle?
-- Are there groups of resources that should share common access constraints (e.g. role-based access contorls)
+- Are there groups of resources that should share common access constraints (e.g. role-based access controls)
 - Are there standard resource configurations within your organization that should be used to ensure a consistent baseline configuration?